+E09658-P72330

-E09658 THIS PROXY IS SOLICITED DYNAVAX TECHNOLOGIES CORPORATION ON BEHALF OF THE BOARD OF DIRECTORS OF TECHNOLOGIES CORPORATION NNUAL MEETING OF STOCKHOLDERS May 31, 2017 ereby acknowledges receipt of the Notice of Anr nd the Company's Annual Report on Form 10-K fichael Ostrach, or either of them, proxies, with fu o represent the undersigned at the 2017 Annu t 9:00 a.m., Pacific Time, at the Company's offices a CHNOLOGIES CORPORATION, a Delaware corporation (the "Company nual Meeting of Stockholders and Proxy Statement, each dated April 21, 20; for the year ended December 31, 2016 and hereby appoints Eddie Gray ar all power to each of substitution, on behalf and in the name of the undersigne nal Meeting of Stockholders of the Company to be held on May 31, 20; at 2929 Seventh Street, Suite 100, Berkeley, California, and at any postponeme common stock of the Company which the undersigned would be entitled natters set on the reverse side. , IF NO CONTRARY DIRECTION IS INDICATED, WILL BE VOTED IN FAVO ON THE REVERSE SIDE, AND AS SAID PROXIES DEEM ADVISABLE O FORE THE MEETING.
-Address Changes/Comments: (If you noted any Address Change s/Comments above, please mark corresponding box on the reverseside.)
+DYNAVAX TECHNOLOGIES CORPORATION THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF DYNAVAX TECHNOLOGIES CORPORATION FOR THE 2017 ANNUAL MEETING OF STOCKHOLDERS May 31, 2017

+The undersigned stockholder of DYNAVAX TECHNOLOGIES CORPORATION, a Delaware corporation (the "Company"), hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders and Proxy Statement, each dated April 21, 2017 and the Company's Annual Report on Form 10-K for the year ended December 31, 2016 and hereby appoints Eddie Gray and Michael Ostrach, or either of them, proxies, with full power to each of substitution, on behalf and in the name of the undersigned, to represent the undersigned at the 2017 Annual Meeting of Stockholders of the Company to be held on May 31, 2016 and 19:00 a.m., Pacific Time, at the Company's offices at 2929 Seventh Street, Suite 100, Berkeley, California, and at any postponement or adjournment thereof, and to vote all shares of common stock of the Company which the undersigned would be entitled to vote if then and there personally present, on the matters set on the reverse side.

+THE PROXY WILL BE VOTED AS DIRECTED OR, IF NO CONTRARY DIRECTION IS INDICATED, WILL BE VOTED IN FAVOR OF THE COMPANY'S PROPOSALS AS LISTED ON THE REVERSE SIDE, AND AS SAID PROXIES DEEM ADVISABLE ON SUCH MATTERS AS MAY PROPERLY COME BEFORE THE MEETING.

+ddress Changes/Comments: val oz. dendarco 🔻 1,000,00 (1,000)

+()f you noted any Address Changes/Comments above, please mark corresponding box on the reverseside.)